xhoril01/3BIT_ISA/README.md

 ```
 make clean
 ```
-will remove all executable and .o files
+will remove all executable and .o files.

 ### Testing
 Command